pubcore/node-composition/readme.md

 ### HTTPS server, to map requests to functions of components
 Within the terminology of HTTP we do have _requests_ and _responses_.
-Given a response is just the value of a function of the corresponding request, this package provide the option to configure such functional mappings.
+Given a response is just a function of a request, this package provide the option to configure such functional mappings.

 In order to structure such functions the words "component" and "composition" are